SavanNaik259/Shrikant/replit.md

 ## Overview

 This is a modern, elegant wedding photography website built with vanilla HTML, CSS, and JavaScript.
 The site features a sophisticated design with smooth animations, responsive layout, and professional aesthetic suitable for a wedding photographer's portfolio.
+The website now includes a complete About page with hero section and values presentation, plus a Contact page with an interactive form and contact information.

 ## User Preferences